The symbols designate resources that can be utilized in the following type of situations:

 Care Team Referral

-Report concerns that could disrupt our community confidentially through a referral.
-The Care Team will initiate proper action to help insure the safety of the community.
+Report concerns confidentially that could disrupt our community through a referral.
+The Care Team will initiate proper action to help ensure the safety of the community.

 Submit a Care Team referral